stvnchng/personal-site/README.md

 UPDATE (7/17/20): I figured out how to reroute a subdomain to a different branch so I can start working on a blog.
 Figuring a design and building it will be tougher than the current homepage.
 I'll keep trying.

 UPDATE (12/20/20): Little tidying up since I finally have time.

+UPDATE (7/10/21) :  this domain is about to expire i don't really know what my next plans are yet, prob gonna nuke this repo and start a new one.